Andrew Rothstein: Early life

-War service, education and foundation of the CPGB

-After winning a London County Council scholarship, Andrew Rothstein studied History at Balliol College, Oxford and served in the Oxfordshire and Buckinghamshire Light Infantry and Hampshire Yeomanry from 1917 to 1919.
-He was a corporal when he discovered that his unit was about to be sent to Archangel, the Russian port where British troops had been sent to assist the Tsarist forces resistance to the new Soviet government, led by the Bolsheviks.
-Only one soldier volunteered to go to Russia, the rest stuck with Rothstein.
-This was the first of many rebellions and mutinies in the British Army against the intervention in Russia, involving up to 30,000 troops at its height, the history of which was later documented by Andrew Rothstein in his Soldiers' Strikes of 1919.
+Andrew grew up in an ardently communist household, visited by Lenin during his pre-revolution stays in London, such as in 1905.
+After winning a London County Council scholarship, Andrew studied history at Balliol College, Oxford.
+In World War I he served in the Oxfordshire and Buckinghamshire Light Infantry and Hampshire Yeomanry.
+He was a corporal in 1919 when he learned his unit was being sent to Archangel to aid the Allied intervention against the new Soviet government.
+Rothstein led a mutiny that refused to go to Archangel.
+It was the first of many British Army rebellions and mutinies—involving up to 30,000 troops at its height—in opposition to the intervention, the history of which Rothstein wrote about in Soldiers' Strikes of 1919.

-Andrew Rothstein was a foundation member of Communist Party in 1920 and was the man who recruited Tom Wintringham to the communist cause.
-Rothstein met Sylvia Pankhurst on several occasions and said that he thought her "energetic and sincere but in a one-sided way, she always had a bunch of devoted women around her but often would think nothing of intercepting propaganda material being brought for my father and printing them as articles in her own paper.
-She was an unscrupulous woman."
-At the suggestion of the Comintern, a second British Unity Congress was held, with Pankhurst's group participating.
-Although a merger ensued, Rothstein recalled events as that "she broke away again after about three months".

-When Andrew Rothstein returned to Oxford, he found that he had been deprived of an army grant to assist his return to university and was thus unable to continue in postgraduate research.
+He returned to Balliol and completed his history degree in 1921.
+The previous year he had been a founding member of the CPGB, and was actively recruiting others to the Party, including Tom Wintringham.
+When Rothstein applied for postgraduate research at Oxford, he was denied an Army grant and thus could not afford to continue his studies:

 A stern letter from the Master and Fellows at Balliol announced that he must leave immediately.
-Twenty years later, when he met a former junior dean from those days, who told him that the Foreign Secretary, Lord Curzon had personally intervened in his case.
+Twenty years later...a former junior dean from those days...told him that the Foreign Secretary Lord Curzon had personally intervened in his case.
 Rothstein recalled: "He told me a letter was read out from Curzon, which said that I was a very dangerous Communist and must not be allowed to stay."

+Lord Curzon, who was Chancellor of Oxford University at the time, was reportedly angry that Rothstein had taken other undergraduates on a trip to Soviet Russia.